Search

 Now, you might be wondering – what is a microbiome?

-A microbiome supports a diverse community of microorganisms that train and support the immune system and fend off pathogenic threats.
-When it falls out of balance, this can lead to irritation and a damaged skin barrier.
-But, probiotics like lactobacillus can help to prevent this, and they support the microbiome.
+A microbiome supports a diverse community of microorganisms.
+These microorganisms train the immune system, support the immune system, and fend off pathogenic threats.
+When the microbiome falls out of balance, this can lead to irritation and a damaged skin barrier.
+But, probiotics like lactobacillus can help to prevent imbalance because they support the microbiome.

 What are probiotics?

 Probiotics are body-friendly bacteria that restore the body’s natural flora.
-“Flora” are the bacteria or microbes that thrive in a healthy human body without causing disease.
-Beneficial skin bacteria like probiotics can prevent the growth of other potentially harmful microbes.
+Without causing disease, “flora” are the bacteria or microbes that thrive in a healthy human body.

 What are inflammatory cytokines?

-An inflammatory cytokine or proinflammatory cytokine is a type of signaling molecule that is secreted from immune cells like macrophages, and they promote inflammation.
+An inflammatory cytokine or proinflammatory cytokine is a type of signaling molecule secreted from immune cells, and they promote inflammation.
 Fortunately, topical probiotics have been shown to help regulate them.
-Likewise, they can help the skin barrier to recover quicker and function better.
+Likewise, they can help the skin barrier to improve and recover more quickly.

 What type of probiotics are used in skincare?